Hubble's Law & Constant16.5 - Be able to use the relationship between distance and redshift of distant galaxies (Hubble’s law) including the formula:

 16.6 - Understand the estimation of the age and size of the Universe using the value of the Hubble constant

 So far we have looked at evidence for the expanding Universe.
 Not until the early 20th century did scientists realise that 'spiral nebula' were actually different galaxies and not part of ours.
-One of the most prominent of modern astronomers was Edwin Hubble.
+Georges Lemaître was one of the most prominent of 20th century astronomers and Edwin Hubble developed his theories.

 v = recession velocity

 D = distance to galaxy (mega parsec - Mpc)

 Velocity is taken by measuring the galaxy over a period of time

 We can calculate the distance to nearby galaxies by knowing their apparent and absolute luminosity.

 To do this Hubble needed a constant of proportionality - the Hubble constant.

 This is a special measurement to astronomers, as it means they can measure the age of the Universe.

 Different measurements have been made, notably by the Hubble Space Telescope (HST) and Wilkinson Microwave Anisotropy Probe (WMAP).
 Most past measurements have been values between 50 and 100 Mpc.
 HST measured 74.2 ± 3.6 (km/s)/Mpc in 2009.

 If the number is too high we find stars older than the Universe, and if it is too low there is not enough matter in the Universe to account for it.
 The constant therefore supports the Big Bang theory.